US raises stakes in drive for agreement on minimum corporate tax

 Irish companies with US operations could be hit if Ireland does not fall into line

-The US is pushing for agreement at OECD talks on a global minimum corporate tax rate, with G7 finance ministers agreeing that it should be “at least 15 per cent”.
+The US is pushing for agreement at the Organisation for Economic Co-operation and Development (OECD) talks on a global minimum corporate tax rate, with G7 finance ministers agreeing that it should be “at least 15 per cent”.
 Crucial talks will take place among the countries participating in the OECD process to see if a political agreement can be reached over the summer.

-The Minister for Finance, Paschal Donohoe, has said that he believes any agreement should leave room for Ireland’s 12.5 per cent rate.
-However more details are emerging of US proposals to pressurise countries to adopt a global minimum via changes in US tax rules.
-These are centred on a so-called SHIELD proposal – which stands for Stopping Harmful Inversions and ending Low-Tax Developments.
-This would target companies from countries that do not adopt the minimum rate and who themselves have US investments.
+The Minister for Finance, Paschal Donohoe, has said he believes any agreement should leave room for Ireland’s 12.5 per cent rate.
+However, more details are emerging of US proposals to pressurise countries to adopt a global minimum via changes in US tax rules.
+These are centred on a so-called Shield proposal – which stands for Stopping Harmful Inversions and ending Low-Tax Developments.
+This would target companies from countries that do not adopt the minimum rate and which themselves have US investments.

 Increase